WWE News: Huge Update On The Condition Of Paige And Her Status For ‘WrestleMania 33’

 Furthermore, in a report from Daily Wrestling News, it appears that Paige’s current status is believed to be “touch and go” at the moment.
 WWE officials still want her neck to fully heal before she takes any bumps whatsoever, let alone wrestle an actual match.
 This has led to the inevitable news that Paige will not be back in a WWE ring in time for WrestleMania 33 in April.

-While many WWE officials were writing her off completely, much of the issues between Paige and the company have been resolved.
-There is a strong belief now that she will eventually return, though a source mentioned that that won’t be until sometime in the summer.
+While many WWE officials were writing her off completely, most of the issues between Paige and the company have been resolved.
+There is a strong belief now that she will eventually return, although a source mentioned that that wouldn’t be until sometime in the summer.
 If that’s the case, it will have been close to a year (more or less) since Paige last wrestled a match, with her last bout coming in June of 2016.

 As noted, there was some serious conflict between Paige and WWE management throughout the latter half of 2016.
 The company did not promote her for the current season of Total Divas, primarily because it featured a lot of scenes with her and Del Rio.
 As part of Del Rio’s exit agreement, he could appear on the show, but any dialogue was removed.
 Paige has since been promoted on a week-to-week basis for the reality show, a further indication that the two sides are mending fences.